 Do I need to go into quarantine when arriving to Switzerland?

-- Anyone entering Switzerland from countries defined as high-risk countries and areas, will be required to quarantine for 10 days.
+- Anyone entering Switzerland from countries or areas defined as high-risk, will be required to quarantine for 10 days.
 The list of countries is updated regularly and can be found here.